jamawe/vue-news-api-project/README.md

 ```

 ### Categories (News Desks)
-For now the categories that can be requested are limited to
+For now the categories that can be requested from the menu navigation are limited to

 - Arts
+- Books
 - Business
+- Culture
+- Education
+- Express
+- Food
 - Foreign
+- Games
+- Health
 - Learning
+- Magazine
+- Movies
+- Parenting
+- Politics
 - Science
 - Sports
+- Style
 - Technology
+- Television
+- Travel
+- U.S.
+- Weekend
 - World

-To change these, add or remove the category to/from the regEx pattern that limits the `CategoryPage` and `ArticlePage` in `routes.js` as well as the `categories` array in the `/modules/articles.mjs` module.
+To change these, add or remove the category to/from the `menu` array in the [menu module](/jamawe/vue-news-api-project/blob/main/src/modules/menu.mjs).
+But requests to the NYT API are not limited to this selection.
+By entering any category slug in the URL it is tried to retrieve articles for that category.
+Only if the entered slug is not recognized as a news desk or a section, a 'not found' error will be shown to the user.

 ## Ideas on expanding this project

+The current request limit from the NYT API is either 10 requests per minute or 4000 requests per day.
+The project handles this circumstance by catching requests that fail with a status code of 429 (Too Many Requests) and [retrying the same request again after a short period of time](/jamawe/vue-news-api-project/blob/main/src/pages/HomePage.vue).
-Currently no Vuex or other state management tools are used.
-To maintain state (in this case the news articles) and don't make an API request on every page load, the `/modules/articles.mjs` module could be transferred into a state management system.
+To make fewer requests a better solution could be to use a state management tool.
+Until now, no Vuex or other state management tools are used.
+To maintain state (in this case the news articles) and at least not to make an API request on every page load, the `/modules/articles.mjs` module could be transferred into a state management system.
+A longer-term solution even could be to develop a caching stategy and store articles client-side, e.g. to turn the project into an Progressive Web App using the Cache and IndexedDB APIs.

 ## Serve the project
 ```
 npm run serve
 ```
+Note: You can visit the served project on a mobile device by entering the Network address (`http://192.XXX.X.XXX:8080/`) in your mobile browser.

 ## Compile and minifie the project for production
 ```